Accounts Receivable (AR): Definition, Formula, Examples & Enterprise Guide

 Feature Accounts Receivable (AR) Accounts Payable (AP)

-Definition Money owed to a company Money a company owes to suppliers
+Definition Money owed to the company Money the company owes suppliers

-Financial Impact Increases cash flow when collected Decreases cash flow when paid
+Cash Flow Impact Increases when collected Decreases when paid

 How to Manage Accounts Receivable Effectively